ananthakumaran/ananthakumaran.github.com/_posts/2024-10-26-ets-vs-redis.md

 ### Hypothesis

-The percentage of Elixir stack is so small it didn't even show up anywhere unless one starts to zoom in.
-There were a lot of `[unknown]` stacks as well, which I haven’t yet figured out how to fix.
+The percentage of the Elixir stack was so small it didn’t even show up anywhere unless one started to zoom in.
+There were a lot of `[unknown]` stacks as well, which I have’t yet figured out how to fix.
 Playing around with the flamegraph for a bit, I noticed the `binary_to_term_1` with **3.02%** usage and another place with exactly the same children, just with the name `binary_to_term_1` missing.
-The total usage added to **31.87%**.
+The total usage added up to **31.87%**.
 I assumed both were the same and started to look into our codebase for `binary_to_term` usage.

 ```text
 $global::call_light_bif_shared > binary_to_term_1 > [beam.smp] > [beam.smp] > erts_atom_put > erts_atom_put_index